gracious-tech/training/src/about.md

  - Easy to adapt -- All source files are provided and are easily editable
  - Easy to translate -- Western metaphors have been avoided as much as possible

 The material is written from a Reformed Evangelical perspective.
+The [Berean Standard Bible](https://bereanbibles.com/about-berean-study-bible/) (BSB) is used for quotations of Scripture since it is high quality and [non-commercial](https://sellingjesus.org/articles/bible-publishers).

 You can learn more about the importance of removing all copyright restrictions from ministry resources at [Let's copy, church](https://copy.church).
 You can also dive into the theology of free giving at [Selling Jesus](https://sellingjesus.org).